Muhammetacin/Muhammet-s-collection/README.md

 ## My journey: how I did it

-I first creat a header with all the static information.
+I first create a header with all the static information.
 A title, a footer, an intro with an image (which shows the full size when clicked on it) and some text with headings.
 This is hardcoded in HTML file.
 The whole page is <i>responsive</i>.
 When the screen gets smaller the image (guy with full dragon equipment) gets under the intro text.
 The cards are split in 2 columns in tablet screensize and 1 column (all cards in 1 column) in mobile screensize.
 That is easy to implement thanks to CSS framework Bootstrap.

 > Source of the texts and images: <https://oldschool.runescape.wiki/w/Dragon_equipment>